Multi-Datacenter Architectures on Confluent Platform

 Lift and shift migration

-In this use case, rather than using replication components such as Cluster Linking, Replicator, or MirrorMaker, which all replicate events from one Confluent Platform cluster to another, use a source Connector or Bridge designed to read from the alternative messaging system and produce to the Confluent cluster.
+In this use case, use a source Connector or Bridge instead of replication components.
+These connectors read from the alternative messaging system and produce to the Confluent Platform cluster.

 Network isolation